AlinNast/CricketAndAnt1/README.md

 I tiped my toes in gimp and did some 2D animation, i can imagine doing it better but for the first idle animation of the Cricket its ok.
-Now that i got ahang of i have to do the other 6 animations of the cricket meanwhile i should finish the intro level design-->
+Now that i got ahang of i have to do the other 6 animations of the cricket meanwhile i should finish the intro level design

+    Log 17/10/22:
+Finished trhe cricke taniamtions, not good not terible, i should try a different aproach for the next sprite i should finish lvl design on intro to lounch demo-->